tdisando/Tephra_Volume/README.md

 Fierstein, J. & Nathenson, M. (1992).
 Another look at the calculation of fallout tephra volumes. *Bulletin of Volcanology*, 54, 156–167. https://doi.org/10.1007/BF00278005

+Pyle, D. M. (1990).
+New estimates for the volume of the Minoan eruption.
+Thera and the Aegean world III, 2, 113-121.

 Pyle, D. M. (1989).
 The thickness, volume and grainsize of tephra fall deposits. *Bulletin of Volcanology*, 51, 1–15. https://doi.org/10.1007/BF01439773

 ---